2025 update: 9 essential online reputation management tips for educators

 If you decide to do a manual search, make sure to enter several variations of your name.
 For example:

-You should also do a search for images and videos.
-Once you’ve completed your searches, you should write down any results that paint you in a bad light.
+You should also search for images and videos.
+Once you’ve completed your searches, write down any results that paint you in a bad light.
 Making a list of the offending websites will help you keep track of what you need to get removed.

 2. Remove damaging content